llxSKyWALKeRxll/Image_Manipulation/README.md

 In this application, any image can be manipulated in terms of the Latin Extended-B symbols.
 All of this is done through coding (python language).
 The symbol size, the symbols and the colours can be selected by the user manually as well.
 I made use of Pygame and Numpy in the code in order to accomplish this.
+The manipulated image can be saved as well at a specified directory by simply holding the 'SPACE' button on the user's keyboard.

 # PREVIEW SCREENSHOTS